 A sheet pan full of bacon wrapped smokies, garnished with parsley.

-These bacon wrapped sausages are delicious as-is, but you can change up the flavor profile if you prefer a different flavor.
+These bacon wrapped smokies are delicious as-is, but you can change up the taste if you prefer a different flavor.

 • BBQ Style: Try coating your smokies in my homemade BBQ rub, or mix 1-2 teaspoons of store bought rub into 1/2 cup of brown sugar.
 You can also baste the smokies with BBQ sauce as they cook.

 I love how easy this recipe is to make, and the end result is a sweet and smoky snack that will satisfy even the biggest appetites.
-While this dish is typically served as an appetizer, I’ve even been known to serve these little delights as a main course with mashed potatoes or rice and a green vegetable on the side.
+While this dish is typically served as an appetizer, I’ve even been known to serve these lil smokies as a main course with sour cream mashed potatoes or mushroom rice and a roasted green beans on the side.

 More Delicious Appetizer Ideas